iboing/iboing.github.io/index.md

   <br>
   [[arXiv:2308.01746](https://arxiv.org/pdf/2308.01746)]
   <br>
   *Intro*: An extended work of our ICLR'23 paper.
+Inspired by neural collapse, we propose a unified method for class-incremental learning, long-tail class-incremental learning, and few-shot class-incremental learning.

  - **PanopticPartFormer++: A Unified and Decoupled View for Panoptic Part Segmentation**
   <br>